itstyren/InteractionMARL-Coop/README.md

 # InteractionMARL-Coop
-Welcome to the InteractionMARL-Coop repository, the official codebase supporting the paper ["Enhancing Cooperation through Selective Interaction and Long-term Experiences in Multi-Agent Reinforcement Learning"](https://arxiv.org/abs/2405.02654).
+Welcome to the **InteractionMARL-Coop** repository, the official codebase supporting the paper ["Enhancing Cooperation through Selective Interaction and Long-term Experiences in Multi-Agent Reinforcement Learning"](https://arxiv.org/abs/2405.02654), accepted at **IJCAI 2024**.
 This repository offers a comprehensive training framework for fostering cooperative behaviors in multi-agent systems.

 We provide a detailed description of the hyperparameters and training procedures in the Supplementary Material of our paper.
 We would strongly suggest to review these details thoroughly before executing the code to ensure optimal results.